heber-silva/CKA-Obsidian-Vault/Scheduling, Preemption and Eviction/Taints and Tolerations.md

 ## Taint Nodes by Condition[](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/#taint-nodes-by-condition)

-The control plane, using the node [[controller]], automatically creates taints with a `NoSchedule` effect for [node conditions](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#node-conditions).
+The control plane, using the node [Controller](controller.md), automatically creates taints with a `NoSchedule` effect for [node conditions](https://kubernetes.io/docs/concepts/scheduling-eviction/node-pressure-eviction/#node-conditions).

 The scheduler checks taints, not node conditions, when it makes scheduling decisions.
 This ensures that node conditions don't directly affect scheduling.
 For example, if the `DiskPressure` node condition is active, the control plane adds the `node.kubernetes.io/disk-pressure` taint and does not schedule new pods onto the affected node.
 If the `MemoryPressure` node condition is active, the control plane adds the `node.kubernetes.io/memory-pressure` taint.